 ASIC Regulations Disclosure RG 45.104 The responsible entity should disclose: Investment fund Constitutional name When the fund is liquid, period when a redemption request must be paid OnePath Mortgage Trust No.2 OnePath Mortgage Trust No. 2 Within 30 days. (a) the scheme's withdrawal policy and any rights that the responsible entity has to change the policy; OnePath Monthly Income Trust Monthly Income Trust Within 60 days.
 We have the power to extend that time for an additional 30 days under certain circumstances.
 OnePath AJ Mortgage Fund OnePath AJ Mortgage Fund Within 30 days.
 OnePath Income Plus Income Plus Trust Within 30 days.
 We have the power to extend that time for an additional 30 days under certain circumstances.
 OnePath Original Income Plus Income Plus Trust Within 30 days.
-We have the power to extend that time for an additional 30 days under certain circumstances. from the Mortgage and Income P Management is required to pay a different for each fund and OneP Plus Funds.
-When the Mortgage and withdrawal request within the time anagement's obligations in relation to withdrawing d Income Plus Funds are liquid, OnePath Funds e prescribed by the constitution.
-That time period is the power, in certain circumstances, to extend that ution.
+We have the power to extend that time for an additional 30 days under certain circumstances.
+The constitution sets out an investor's ability and OnePath Funds Management's obligations in relation to withdraw from the Mortgage and Income Plus Funds.
+When the Mortgage and Income Plus Funds are liquid, OnePath Funds Management is required to pay a withdrawal request within the time prescribed by the constitution.
+That time period different for each fund and OnePath Funds Management may have the power, in certain circumstances, to extend to timeframe to a further period as authorised by the relevant constitution.